Narrow absorption lines from intervening material in supernovae. IV. Type Ia supernovae: Na I D line strength relating to external material and intrinsic properties: Details of populations studies

 The total sample of SNe~Ia used in the clustering consists of 106 objects for which all 5 input features are available.
 To increase the number of objects in the clustering, we perform a multi-dimensional imputation that replaces missing data with approximate substitute values \citep{Imputation,MultiD-Imputation}.
 The algorithm is an Iterative Imputation implemented in \textsc{scikit-learn} that does a regression from four features to obtain the fifth feature at each step and for all input features.
 We only impute SNe for which one of the five features is lacking.
 More importantly, the imputation is used only to find membership labels for an increased population of 192 SNe, but all the properties shown in Fig.~\ref{fig:3cluster}, as well as the statistics presented in Tab.~\ref{tab:3clustIMP} and Fig.~\ref{fig:3clustKSIMPmatrix} were obtained with real non-imputed values.

 In general, we recover the results of the initial sample with the increased imputed population.
-Interestingly, the fraction of "young-receding" SNe~Ia becomes larger (from 47\% to 60\% of the young population), perhaps indicating that these are more frequent.
-However, the local age difference between young-receding and young-approaching SNe~Ia becomes larger and is accompanied also by a decrease in the p-values of the light-curve parameters ($s$ and $s_{BV}$).
-This could indicate some leakage of older, short-lived SNe~Ia into the young-receding population.
-Some of the characteristics for the young-approaching sample are further strengthened: the $v_{max}$, $v_{grad}$, $R_V$, and all colour properties ($\mathcal{C}$, $EBV$ and $BV_{60}$) have even lower p-values that further differentiate from the other clusters.
+Interestingly, the fraction of young-NV SNe~Ia becomes larger (from 47\% to 60\% of the young population), perhaps indicating that these are more frequent.
+However, the local age difference between young-NV and young-HV SNe~Ia becomes larger and is accompanied also by a decrease in the p-values of the light-curve parameters ($s$ and $s_{BV}$).
+This could indicate some leakage of older, short-lived SNe~Ia into the young-NV population.
+Some of the characteristics for the young-HV sample are further strengthened: the $v_{max}$, $v_{grad}$, $R_V$, and all colour properties ($\mathcal{C}$, $EBV$ and $BV_{60}$) have even lower p-values that further differentiate them from the other clusters.

+The results of the EW distributions for other narrow lines are also recovered for the imputed sample (see Tab.~\ref{tab:3clust-lines-IMP}).
+In fact, in some cases the differences between the young-HV sample and the rest are further strengthened.